speedment/speedment-doc/pages/datastore.md

 ### Load/Reload Individual Tables
 Sometimes it makes sense to just put a limited set of tables in the DataStore while other tables can be reached via the underlying database.
-By using the Speedment Enterprise module Meta Stream Supplier, we can select which tables are retrieved from the the DataStore and which tables will be retrieved from the database.
+By using the Speedment HyperStream module Meta Stream Supplier, you can select which tables are retrieved from the the DataStore and which tables will be retrieved from the database.

 In order to run, the module first needs to be configured using a class that implements the interface `MetaStreamSupplierConfigurator`.
 This is how a custom configurator can look like:
 ``` java